-You can’t predict when a natural disaster like a hurricane or blizzard will strike.
-What you can do is prepare for it in case it does.
+You can’t predict when a natural disaster will strike or when you’ll find yourself in an emergency situation.
+But what you can do is prepare for it in case it does.

-Having the right medical supplies, basic items and an emergency plan to coordinate with family members will help make dealing with damage from a severe storm a little more bearable.
+Having the right medical supplies, basic items and an emergency plan to coordinate with family members can help you act more logically in the case of an emergency.

-In case of an emergency or natural disaster, be sure you have medications and supplies for special medical needs as well as basic items, according to Emergency department physician Seth Podolsky, MD.
-These include:
+In case of an emergency or natural disaster, be sure you have medications and supplies for special medical needs as well as basic items, according to emergency department physician Tom Waters, MD.

-- One-week supply of your medications, as well as a medication list.
+- At least one-week supply of your medications, as well as a medication list.
 Mark your calendar at six-month intervals so you remember to check your medical emergency kit for expired prescriptions and replace with new ones if needed.

 - First aid kit.
 The Red Cross recommends a first aid kit that every family should have.
 The kit is designed for a family of four and includes a space blanket and basic bandaging supplies.

 - An EpiPen®for family members with severe allergies.

 - Extra oxygen for those family members who need it.

 - Emergency supplies for family members with diabetes.
 This includes several days’ worth of medicines, syringes, blood glucose testing supplies and an insulin cooler.

 - An extra inhaler for anyone with asthma.
 Remember: don’t “borrow” from your emergency medical kit for today’s needs — you’ll just be defeating the purpose.